pacrox/Laika/README.md

 ## Usage

-  Set `boot/laika.ks` as bootstrap file using the part interface of the Kos Computer in the Building Facility, and launch the vessel.
+  Set `boot/laika.ks` as bootstrap file using the part interface of the Kos Computer in the Building Facility, and launch your vessel.

   Once on the Launch-Pad, the KoS terminal should open and Laika Configurator will automatically run.
 Here you can choose the modules to install and configure them.
 By default, there are no modules installed.